-NEWS RELEASE: Governor Ige signs historic smoking measurePosted on Jun 19, 2015 in Latest News, Newsroom, Press Releases
+NEWS RELEASE: Governor Ige signs historic smoking measurePosted on Jun 19, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Honolulu – Gov. David Ige signed the historic tobacco legislation, Senate Bill 1030 (Act 122) into law Friday, June 19.
 When enacted on January 1, 2016, Act 122 will make Hawai‘i the first state in the nation to prohibit the sale, purchase, possession or consumption of cigarettes, other tobacco products, and electronic smoking devices (or e-cigarettes) to anyone under age 21.